melpa/melpa/README.md

 ```
 EMACS=/path/to/emacs make sandbox
 ```

 then `M-x package-list-packages`, install and test as appropriate.
+This is a useful way to discover missing dependencies!

 ### Submitting